mjonjones/Dentist-Vr-Project/README.md

 This will copy your code onto the instance.
 Once done, reconnect to the instance and cd into the Dentist-Vr-Project directory.
 Run the following:

 ```
+npm install
 npm start
 ```

 Then open a browser at https://Elastic-IP:8081/vr/

 Congratulations!
 You have successfully deployed the application onto AWS.
 It is now accessible on mobile too!

+## Technical features

+### Welsh Switch

+We used React router to create a switch for the Welsh language, the code adapted from https://github.com/LiuC520/react-vr-router works with react router to change language on click.

+The main component in the app, Index-VR is where we define where the app should start, this is where we direct the app to start with the English version, which is defined in English.js.
+English.js includes the main live tour component which has Router and other components within that component.
+This is a requirement of live tour lab was such that any custom components had to be built on top of the framework.
+This is where we created a custom component which us called RouteEnglish and RouteWelsh which will allow the user to switch between the languages.

+The custom components RouteEnglish and RouteWelsh serve as a button built on top of the framework that once clicked will redirect the user to the preferred language.

+The components English and Welsh serve as the running version of the apps and the user can currently only decide which language to use on the main entrance screen.
+Both components fire up an instance of the app in the preferred language.

+The approach and justification for this method stemmed from the limitations and the restrictions of live tour lab.
+Anything we did on live tour had to be built as a custom component.
+To simplify the approach, we created separate components for the different language versions so that it is clear to the user what is happening.
+We used the RouteEnglish and RouteWelsh components to differentiate the two buttons and differentiate the two components to run an instance of the preferred language.

+In the future in order to improve the app we would use a welcome screen which will serve as a menu which will also have a disclaimer and use guide.
+From the welcome screen the user can select the language and load up an instance.
+This would be possible to build on this project through a dom overlay.

+## Design justification

+The design on the navigation buttons the quizzes and the colour scheme was a requirement of the clients.
+They wanted us to use child friendly primary colours and we had to choose something that is easy on the eye.

+## Further Development

 ## Built With